ramiKahmed/Penetration-Testing-Bash-Scripts-/README.md

 Feel free to add , modify any of the scripts mentioned here  ;)

-for any suggestions, I would be be more than grateful to contact me either by email or through my  personal facebook page :
+For any suggestions, I would be be more than grateful to contact me either by email or through my  personal facebook page.

 **EMAIL** : ramikhaledahmed@gmail.com
 **Facebook** : https://www.facebook.com/RamiKhaledAhmedd